-Learning To Spot When Opponents Have Big Hands Can Save
+Learning to Spot When Opponents Have Big Hands Will Save

 One of the biggest (ongoing) challenges you'll face in poker is determining when your opponent has a strong hand.
 This is true for any poker game.
 However, since there is less margin for error in poker tournaments, I feel that this is a skill beginners should develop sooner rather than later.

 5 Ways to Gauge the Strength of Your Opponent's Hand